jrosell/marketing-data-connectors/README.md

 1. Clone or download & extract this repository https://github.com/jrosell/marketing-data-connectors.git

-2. Decide what connectors you will use and comment/uncomment run.sh what you need or not.
+2. Decide what connectors you will use and comment/uncomment run.sh (Linux/Mac) or run.bat (Windows) what you need or not.

 - Facebook CSV: copy fb-sample.csv to fb.csv
 - Facebook CSV to Gsheets too: Copy fb-sheets-sample.csv to fb-sheets.csv